iltar/blog-articles/published/symfony-security-roles-vs-voters.md

 While the role hierarchy looks interesting, it has nothing to do with authentication.
 In fact, this is the authorization dealing with this virtual inheritance.
 The only way to trigger this, is by checking if you're allowed to do something;
 Authorization.
 The example is pointing at `access_control` verifying if you have the required role for a specific route.
-While this may seem nice, this is not how you should be used `access_control`.
+While this may seem nice, this is not how you should be using checking permissions directly.

 ## Voters and Authorization

 So what should you be using then?
 Voters.
 Voters are classes that simply vote on an attribute and optionally a subject.
-An attribute is usually an uppercase string that defines an action.
-A subject is the subject being voted on if required.
+An attribute is usually an uppercase string that defines an action and a subject is being voted on if required.
 Did you know that the only reason you can vote on (dynamic) roles, is because of the [RoleVoter][3] and [RoleHierarchyVoter][4]?
 They simply check if the token contains the roles specified.

 The [symfony documentation explains Authorization][5] if you want to dive a bit deeper into its inner workings.
 [Voters][6] basically come down to the following: